CodingInLondon/bitcoinmining-creative-uses/list.md

 # Creative Uses of Timestamping

 This is a collection of concrete examples of usage of Bitcoin mining around the world.
+It's a bullet-point version of the article [Bitcoin and Energy: The Weird Economics of Timestamping](https://www.opcodeconsulting.com/post/the-weird-economics-of-timestamping)

+This format will be easier to maintain collaboratively going forward.

 ## 1. Balance energy grids